 The TNC saves the effective length and effective radius of the touch probe in the tool table.
-The TNC saves the ball tip center offset in the touch probe table, in the CAL_OF1 (principal axis) and CAL_OF2 (minor axis) columns.
-You can display the values on the screen by pressing the TOUCH PROBE TABLE soft key.
+The TNC saves the touch probe center offset to the touch probe table in the columns CAL_OF1 (principal axis) and CAL_OF2 (minor axis).
+You can display the values on the screen by pressing the TCH PROBE TABLE soft key.